instacart/formula/docs/Getting-Started.md

         // 2.
 Delegate to another class that was injected through the constructor
         // 3.
 Handle it internally by passing the event to a PublishRelay showValidationError = { error ->
-          // Let's ask the parent to show a toast. input.showToast(error)
+          // Let's bubble up this event to the parent of this formula using the Input class input.showToast(error)
         },
         saveUserInfo = { info ->